Sorry, you need to enable JavaScript to visit this website.

 Harnessing the momentum of the Action Agenda on Internal Displacement and the OSA, and the growing attention from government and development stakeholders to the topic of internal displacement, the key objective of this session is to guide participants through the data and analysis tools available to inform durable solutions planning and response, such as settlement and area-based approaches, urban profiling and severity assessments.
 By showcasing concrete examples of promising practices to harness data to better respond to internal displacement in urban contexts, the panel aims to inform and guide local authorities and other actors, empowering them to incorporate such tools and approaches in their own development plans and strategies.
 To this end, the session has 3 key objectives:

-1. Contextualize Solutions: Translate the global to the local and vice versa, emphasizing the importance of solutions linked to development and local planning, and fostering urban environments conducive to self-reliance and local integration.
+1. Contextualize solutions: Translate the global to the local and vice versa, emphasizing the importance of solutions linked to development and local planning, and fostering urban environments conducive to self-reliance and local integration.

-2. Inform Decision-Making: Demonstrate how local authorities can better incorporate data and analysis tools into their processes to design effective policies and programs to support IDPs’ in their pathway towards solutions and to inform sustainable urban planning.
+2. Inform decision-making: Demonstrate how local authorities can better incorporate data and analysis tools into their processes to design effective policies and programs to support IDPs’ in their pathway towards solutions and to inform sustainable urban planning.

 3. Advocate for inclusive approaches: Promote the inclusion of affected communities and local actors in the development of solutions plans that respond to their needs and priorities.